mlange-42/yarner/guide/src/reverse-mode.md

 ## Code block labels

-Code in output intended for the reverse mode is labeled to allow Yarner to identify its file and code block of origin.
+Code in output intended for the reverse mode is labelled to allow Yarner to identify its file and code block of origin.
 You can edit everything between labels, but do not modify or delete the labels themselves!

 As an example, a simple Markdown source file `main.rs.md` could have the following content: